LGBTQ rights in Poland: Law and Justice

 In November 2018, it was reported that President Andrzej Duda would support a ban on "homosexual propaganda", based on the Russian gay propaganda law.
 He said: "I think that this kind of propaganda should not take place in schools, it has to be calmly and consistently opposed", and that "[i]f such a law was created and would be well written, I do not exclude that I would approach it seriously."
 Such a law would violate the Polish Constitution and the European Convention on Human Rights.

 In November 2018, following government pressure and threats, more than 200 schools cancelled a planned anti-bullying campaign called "Rainbow Friday", which the Campaign Against Homophobia had promoted in hopes of building greater acceptance for LGBT students in Poland and fighting hatred and homophobia in schools.
 The Minister of Education, Anna Zalewska, had warned that any principals who allowed such events to take place could face negative consequences.
 She also asked parents to report any such activities to authorities, however it was reported that many students defied the ban and turned up to school in rainbow colors regardless, and that many schools also refused to comply with the warnings.

 In April 2019, Conservative party chairman Jarosław Kaczyński called the LGBT rights movement a "foreign imported threat to the nation".
 During a lecture on patriotism, Kaczynski also said "everyone must accept Christianity".
 That same month, after an activist displayed posters of the Black Madonna with a rainbow halo, Interior Minister Joachim Brudzinski denounced the posters as "cultural barbarism".
 The activist was subsequently arrested by the police on charges of "offending religious feelings".
 Amnesty International condemned the arrest as "just another example of the constant harassment" and said that the activist "now faces up to two years in prison if found guilty under these absurd charges".

 In June 2019, the newly appointed Minister of National Education, Dariusz Piontkowski, criticised an LGBT rights declaration that Mayor of Warsaw Rafał Trzaskowski had signed, saying that it was "an attempt to sexualize children by force" and "raise children who will be given away to pedophiles at some point".

+For years, the ultra-conservative organization "Fundacja Pro Prawo do Życia" operated "homophobuses" (homofobusy), vans featuring large banners, crossed-out rainbow flags, and defamatory imagery equipped with loudspeakers through major Polish cities.
+The audio loops blasted by these vans explicitly linked homosexuality to pedophilia and framed non-heterosexual orientations as psychiatric disorders.
+Under the conservative Law and Justice (PiS) administration, authorities and the police heavily protected the vans under the banner of "freedom of speech," frequently arresting citizens who attempted to physically block the vehicles.